csanz/node-nyam/Readme.md

 https://www.yammer.com/<DOMAIN>/client_applications/new

+Bring the new keys inside config.json

 Or you can use Geekli.st's app keys and just continue on with the setup.
-Make sure you rename config.json.sample to config.json

 Start the setup process